beejjorgensen/bgnet0/src/bgnet0_part_1800_routing.md

 ## Routing Example

-Let's run some examples.
-[Download a PDF of this diagram for greater clarity]().
+Let's run some examples. [flx[You can download a PDF of this diagram for greater clarity|ip-routing-demo.pdf]].

 In this diagram there are lot of missing things.
 Notably that every router interface has an IP address attached to it.